malhal/Laravel-RestApi/README.md

         }
     }

-Now if a password is posted and is missing a venue_id then the following error is returned by the RestApiHandler:
+Now if a password is posted and is missing a venue_id then the following error is returned by the RestHandler:

     {
       "error": "QueryException",